AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-designer.md

 * **How do you check if a user is on 64-bit designer or 32-bit designer?**
    * There are two ways to check the Forms Designer version:

-      1. Open Designer, goto Help, click About designer and you see designer version information along with the bits information, for example, you see 64-bit is written at the end as shown here:
+      1. Open Designer, goto Help, click About designer and you see designer version information along with the bits information, for example, you see 64-bit is written at the end of the version as shown here:
       `6.5.21.20240522.1.161 | 64 bit`
-      1. Open Designer, On the upper left, you see a branding icon contains 64-bit information the product name.
+      1. Open Designer, On the upper left you see a branding icon contains 64-bit information with the product name.